 Mickey's Not So Scary Halloween Party 2019 Characters and Locations:

-One of the biggest draws of the night is meeting characters, especially those who don't greet guests at other times of year or often.
-Moana was especially popular last year.
-Below you'll find this year's characters and their greeting spots (popular characters noted with asterisk).
-Note that this year, Stitch is meeting in his Elvis costume!
+One of the biggest highlights of the night is meeting characters, especially those who don't greet guests at other times of year or often.
+Some of the most popular characters, like Moana or Jack Skellington and Sally, draw big lines but may start meeting guests before the official party time.
+(We passed by Moana at around 5 p.m.
+She hadn't started greeting just yet, but when we walked by again around 6:30 p.m., the line was moving.)
+Below, you'll find this year's characters and their greeting spots.
 With waits as long as three hours for some characters, you need a strategy!
 Hop down to tips to see our best strategies for meeting them.

 Main Street, U.S.A.